anurment/python-programming-app/README.md

 ### Backend (programming-api)

--The backend is a simple deno-application that handles the requests sent from the ui and from the grader-api.
+    - The backend is a simple deno-application that handles the requests sent from the ui and from the grader-api.
--The app uses a postgresql database for saving the data.
+    - The app uses a postgresql database for saving the data.
--The database queries are cached to improve performance.
+    - The database queries are cached to improve performance.
--The solution feedback that is sent from the grader-api is checked for correct or incorrect solution and then saved to the database.
+    - The solution feedback that is sent from the grader-api is checked for correct or incorrect solution and then saved to the database.

 ### grader-api

-When a solution is submitted, the programming-api sends the solution to be graded by the grader-api.
-The solutions are added to a queue which is processed sequentially.
-The grader-api creates a docker container and which runs tests against the solution and the sends the feedback back to the programming-api.
+- When a solution is submitted, the programming-api sends the solution to be graded by the grader-api.
+- The solutions are added to a queue which is processed sequentially.
+- The grader-api creates a docker container and which runs tests against the solution and the sends the feedback back to the programming-api.

 ### Possible improvements: